+Table (continued)

-Table (continued) 2022 CSR 1 Some Progress In 2023, ensure that the growth of nationally financed primary current expenditure is in line with an overall neutral policy stance, taking into account continued temporary and targeted support to households and firms most vulnerable to energy price hikes and to people fleeing Ukraine.
+2000 COD 4 2022 CSR 1 Some Progress In 2023, ensure that the growth of nationally financed primary current expenditure is in line with an overall neutral policy stance, taking into account continued temporary and targeted support to households and firms most vulnerable to energy price hikes and to people fleeing Ukraine.
 Stand ready to adjust current spending to the evolving situation.
 Substantial Progress Not applicable SDG 8, 16 Expand public investment for the green and digital transitions, and for energy security taking into account the REPowerEU initiative, including by making use of the Recovery and Resilience Facility and other Union funds.
 Limited Progress Not applicable SDG 8, 16 For the period beyond 2023, pursue a fiscal policy aimed at achieving prudent medium-term fiscal positions.
 Some Progress Not applicable SDG 8, 16 Take measures to ensure the long-term fiscal sustainability of public finances, including the sustainability of the pension system.
-Limited Progress SDG 8 2022 CSR 2 Proceed with the implementation of its recovery and resilience plan, in line with the milestones and targets included in the Council Implementing Decision of 8 September 2021.
-RRP implementation is monitored by assessing RRP payment requests and analysing reports published twice a year on the achievement of the milestones and targets.
-These are to be reflected in the country reports.
-Swiftly finalise the negotiations with the Commission of the 2021- 2027 cohesion policy programming documents with a view to starting their implementation.
+Limited Progress SDG 8 2022 CSR 2 Proceed with the implementation of its recovery and resilience plan, in line with the milestones and targets included in the Council Implementing Decision of 8 September 2021. by assessing RRP payment requests and analysine milestones and targets.
+These are to be reflected Swiftly finalise the negotiations with the Commission of the 2021- 2027 cohesion policy programming documents with a view to starting their implementation.
 2022 CSR 3 Limited Progress Strengthen the provision of social and affordable housing, including by adopting a specific legislative framework for social housing and improved coordination between different public bodies.
-SDG 1, 2, 10, 16 2022 CSR 4 Limited Progress Reduce overall reliance on fossil fuels and diversify imports of fossil fuel.
+Limited Progress SDG 1, 2, 10, 16 2022 CSR 4 Limited Progress Reduce overall reliance on fossil fuels and diversify imports of fossil fuel.
 Limited Progress Relevant RRP measures planned as of 2023, 2024 and 2026.
 SDG 7, 9, 13 Accelerate the deployment of renewables, streamline permit procedures and make grid access easier.
 Limited Progress Relevant RRP measures planned as of 2023 and 2026.
 SDG 7, 8, 9, 13 Increase the energy efficiency of district heating systems and of the building stock by incentivising deep renovations and renewable heat sources.
-Relevant RRP measures planned as of 2023 and 2024.
+Limited Progress Relevant RRP measures planned as of 2023 and 2024.
 SDG 7